thewca/tnoodle/README.md

 -------

-There is no limitation in the use of this software other than the following:  If you're using my code, original or modificated, you are obliged to show somewhere "based on an idea and code of Luis J. Iáñez".
+There is no limitation in the use of this software other than the following:  If you're using my code, original or modificated, you are obliged to show somewhere "based on an idea and code by Luis J. Iáñez".
 If your page shows credits, I must appear on them.

 I estimate that only 60-70% of my original idea is already implemented.
 If you're considering to derivate my code, maybe